Back to Top

 Accompanist

 Each finalist is responsible for providing (at their own expense) their own accompanist to perform the orchestral score reduction.
 Accompaniment is required for the Competition Finals.
+Recommendations for accompanists are available upon request.

 Rehearsals